live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 By default, this is initialized with the camera's given fps.
 You can change this value if you want faster/slower capture playback, however, setting it faster than the actual camera permits will limit to the camera's maximum rate.
-This value is not absolute, in fact it depends on a lot of factors like processing time done by Live CV and speed by which frames are delivered.
+This value is not absolute, in fact it depends on a lot of factors like processing time done by Livekeys and speed by which frames are delivered.

 {qmlmethod:CamCapture::staticLoad(string device, size resolution)}